-Your customers will also need some advanced notice of your plans.
-Make an announcement — a public one and one to subscribers to your customer mailing list, should you have one — and fill everyone in on such details as how long your gift cards will be honored for.
+Your customers will also need some advance notice of your plans.
+Make an announcement, a public one, and one to subscribers to your customer mailing list, should you have one, and fill everyone in important details.

-The paid services you use on a continuous basis — from your cleaning service to your payment processor to everything in-between — will need to be notified of your business’ intent to close.
+The paid services you use on a continuous basis (cleaning services, payment processor, accountant, etc.) will need to be notified of your business’ intent to close.

 As your business approaches its final operational day, you’ll need to do what you can to wrap things up.
-Depending on the stock and supplies you’ll have on hand, you should consider measures such as clearance sales to sell your remaining inventory.
-The quarantine policies of your area will determine whether the sale should be online-only.
+Depending on the stock and supplies you’ll have on hand, you should consider measures such as a clearance sale to clear your remaining inventory.

 You’ll need to sell off the remaining fixtures in your business as well.
 If, after your closing date, you have any remaining assets, you can try to sell the items online or work with a liquidation company to get back some of the value.

 Finally, you’ll have to take the step of dealing with your lease.
-Contact the property owners to come to an arrangement for doing this.
-If the property belongs to you, you may not need to take immediate action, though the price of real estate may go down in the months ahead.
+Contact the property owners to come to an arrangement.
+If the property belongs to you, you may not need to take immediate action.

-As you close up shop, you’ll have to deal with any outstanding financial concerns you have.
+As you close up shop, you’ll have to deal with any outstanding financial business.
 You may have several such concerns, which is why the order of resolution is crucial.

 Many businesses may have outstanding balances owed by clients.
-While this obviously isn’t an ideal time to try to collect on balances owed, it’s only going to get harder from here, so you’ll want to try to collect now if you have any hope of seeing that money again.
+You’ll want to try to collect these invoices if you have any hope of seeing that money again.

 If possible, you should try to collect before your official going-out-of-business announcement so your clients don’t feel as though they can just wait for you to disappear.
 Offering discounts to those who pay immediately may also be wise, as it increases the likelihood that you’ll get at least some of your money back.

-As it turns out, you do have another option in this situation: you could sell these balances to an invoice factoring company.
-Check out our explainer article on invoice factoring if you’re curious as to how it works.
+You do have another option in this situation: you could sell these balances to an invoice factoring company.
+Check out our article on invoice factoring if you’re curious as to how this process works.

 At this point, you’ll need to complete your final income tax filing.
-Read our complete guide to small business taxes for more information.
-And for additional tax tips, have a look at our tax tips for small businesses.
+Read our complete guide to small business taxes for more information and find other tax tips for small businesses.

 Likewise, you’ll need to do your final sales tax filing.
-We’ve published a small business sales tax guide for those interested.
+We’ve published a small business sales tax guide for those who need more information.